Arrow of Time and Irreversibility

 * Idea: Although the fundamental laws are (apparently) time-reversible, real world processes don't seem to be; Formally described by using semigroups rather than groups of time-evolution operators in physical theories.

-* Versions: Thermodynamical, including the tendency of (potential) energy to decrease, particle decay, and radiation; Quantum measurement (may not really exist); Cosmological (expansion); Gravitational (clumping); Psychological (consciousness); T Gold proposed that the thermodynamical one and the cosmological one are related.
+* Versions: Thermodynamical (the approach to equilibrium, including entropy production and the tendency of potential energy to decrease, particle decay, and radiation); Quantum measurement (may not really exist); Cosmological (expansion); Gravitational (clumping); Psychological (memory of the past).

-* History: 1872, Boltzmann argues that irreversibility can be derived from a time-reversible microphysics using statistical mechanics and entropy (there are logical gaps, but it has become the majority view); Eddington introduces the expression "arrow of time"; Supporters of the opinion that irreversibility is fundamental include Planck, Poincaré (statistical mechanics is primary, cannot be derived from Newtonian physics), Prigogine (the connection goes through unstable systems); 1999, Schulman's simulations, two opposite ones can coexist.
+* History: 1872, Boltzmann argues that irreversibility can be derived from a time-reversible microphysics using statistical mechanics and entropy (there are logical gaps, but it has become the majority view); 1927, Eddington introduces the expression "arrow of time"; Supporters of the opinion that irreversibility is fundamental include Planck, Poincaré (statistical mechanics is primary, cannot be derived from Newtonian physics), Prigogine (the connection goes through unstable systems); 1999, Schulman's simulations, two opposite ones can coexist.

 * Open future view: The common-sense view that there is an ontological difference between the past, the present, and the future; The past and the present are real, whereas the future is not yet a part of reality.